201 Khalid Ibn Walid Corps: Previous Afghan Army forces in the Kabul area

-Previous Afghan formations in the Kabul area included the Central Army Corps, from at least 1978 through the 1990s, and possibly earlier.
-The Central Army Corps was a very influential formation.
+Previous Afghan formations in the Kabul area included the 1st Central Army Corps, from the 1960s to 1992.
+The Central Army Corps was a very influential formation, being stationed in the capital of Afghanistan under every regime.

 In 1953, Lieutenant General Mohammed Daoud Khan, first cousin of the King who had previously served as Minister of Defence, was transferred from command of the Central Corps in Kabul to become Prime Minister of Afghanistan.
 His command has also been referred to as the Central Command and Central Forces.
 The Central Corps was headquartered at Amanullah's Darulaman Palace.
 On the opening day of Parliament in October 1965, a violent student demonstration among which Babrak Karmal was at the forefront forced Zahir Shah's new prime minister Yousef to resign.
 Two students were killed when the new corps commander, General Abdul Wali, sent in troops to restore order.

 In 1978 the corps consisted of the 7th and 8th Divisions, the Republican Guard Brigade, two commando regiments, the 4th and 15th Armoured Brigades, and several support units.
 The 4th Armoured Brigade played a key role in spearheading the Saur Revolution of April 1978.
 An accessible Kabul Times article of the period describes what it claims as the 15th Armoured Division's celebrations of the Saur Revolution, and gives the division commander's name as Major Mohammed Amin.
 The Corps began to be worn away by desertions, with one of the first, involving a brigade of the 7th Division, occurring in mid-May 1979 on the road from Gardez to Khost.
 The whole brigade, maybe 2000 strong, reportedly joined the mujahadeen.
 Reportedly they surrendered on the condition that they be allowed to keep their uniforms and weapons and join the anti-government struggle.

 "As late as September 1982," the commander of the Central Corps, a General variously reported as Wodud (Joes) or Abdul Wadood (Yousaf and Adkin), was shot in his office.
 The 8th Division is extensively referenced in Ali A. Jalali and Lester Grau's Afghan Guerrilla Warfare: In the Words of the Mujahideen Fighters, c.
 2001.